Connecting the campus to the community

 College of Education Room 122

 After 3 weeks a second class will be held to evaluate participant recipes (small tastes 1/2 oz. or less) by the group.
 At the end of the evening your creation will be strained and bottled.
 You will be able to take home oak barrels and five, 375 ml bottles of your finished product which make ideal gifts.
-Couples welcome to create together with one barrel.
-Class meet Nov.
-28 and Dec.
-19. Participants must be over 21 (Id will be checked).
+Class meet Feb.
+6, 2018 and March 2, 2018.
+Participants must be over 21 (Id will be checked).
+Couples are welcome.

 - An understanding of how the wood interacts with the alcohol and other ingredients in the barrels